1. The Competition

 6. Personal data

-The British Council will collect and store the names of all student and the additional contact details of winners as anticipated by sections 4 and 5 above.
+The British Council will collect and store the names of all students and the additional contact details of winners as anticipated by sections 4 and 5 above.
 The British Council will use this personal data for the following purposes:

 - managing and administering the competition;